-The color, turbidity, and acidity of the urine are relevant to all of us.
-Still, in patients with chronic diseases of the kidneys and liver, you will often find significant deviations from the desired state.
+The color, turbidity, and acidity of urine are relevant to everyone.
+Still, in patients with chronic diseases of the kidneys and liver, significant deviations from the desired state are often found.

 Link: The holistic principle and balancing gut flora are essential.